geeteshk/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 -----

-## Q-Learning 的问题
+## Q-Learning (The Problem)

- - 如果state 很多，我们维护这么大的一个 q-value table
+ - If there are many states, we maintain such a large q-value table
-    - Feature-Based Representations 是一个解决方法
+    - Feature-Based Representations is a workaround
-    - 但是如果输入是一张 raw pic , 不容易从 picture 中提取 feature
+    - But if the input is a raw pic, it is not easy to extract the feature from the picture
- - Neural Network可以很好对图片提取特征信息，进行抽象，分类等
+ - Neural Network can extract feature information, abstract, classify, etc.

 <h2 id="61f0ce8542a3f21f795b45c4c133c04c"></h2>